rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   <br>

   ######
-  You can use an API GET request for product information in Technopedia by referencing the Technopedia ID.<br>
+  You can make an API GET request to any entity in Technopedia by referencing the Technopedia ID.
+  For example, you can get details for a product item, or any entity such as an attribute in the Technopedia database. <br>
   You specify the Technopedia ID as a parameter for the Technopedia-id endpoint. <br>
   <br>
   GET `https://v6-1.technopedia.com/technopedia-id/<technopedia-id>` <br>
   <br>

+  {: .success}

+  Tip: You can view Technopedia IDs by querying a node, for example, `MATCH (alias:NODE) RETURN alias`

   ####
   GET request by using the Technopedia query language (TQL)